masc-ucsc/docs/docs/pyrope/12-lnast.md

 do not affect or propagate.

-Attributes are not sticky by default, but some like `::[debug]` is a sticky attribute.
-This means that if any of the elements in any operation has a debug attribute, the result also has a `::[debug]` attribute.
+Attributes are not sticky by default, but some like `debug` are sticky.
+This means that if any of the elements in any operation has a `debug` attribute, the result also has a `debug` attribute.
 There is no way to remove these attributes.

 === "Pyrope"